jsborjesson/jsborjesson.github.io/_posts/2020-01-30-setting-up-keycloak-on-aws.md

 ## Setting up a domain name with a certificate

-The next thing we will do is to set up a domain for our Keycloak instance.
+The next thing we will do is to set up a domain for our Keycloak instance.[^domain_name]

+[^domain_name]: _Many guides I was trying to follow suggest using [Let's Encrypt](https://letsencrypt.org/) to get a certificate directly on the EC2 instance.
+However, at the time of writing (2020-01-30), the EC2 domains are blacklisted by Let's Encrypt.
+This is for good reason, since they can belong to you one day, and someone else the next._

 Go to the **Route 53 Console**, and if you haven't already - **buy a domain name**.
 This might take a while to register.